 Once the new system is live, customers will experience benefits, such as a new layout and design, the ability to book trips any time of day or night and a better online integration of Family of Services.

 Finally, the TTC is reminding customers that the portion of Line 2 between Kennedy and Victoria Park stations will be closed tomorrow only for track work and maintenance.
 This is the TTC's final scheduled subway closure for 2018.
 Weekend work will continue in the new year.

 Shuttle buses will run throughout the closure.
 All stations will remain open for fare sales and transfers to surface routes.

 Wheel-Trans will be available upon request from any station.
 Customers can speak with a TTC staff member for more information about service frequency.

-The TTC is committed to keeping customers informed about work and events that impact service and about alternate routes.
-For the most up-to-date information, follow @TTCNotices on Twitter or sign up for eAlerts.
+The TTC is committed to keeping customers informed about work and events that impact service and about alternative routes.
+For the most up-to-date information, follow @TTCNotices on Twitter or sign up for eAlerts at ttc.ca.